st-korn/KornToDoList/README.md

 # Other notes

 After changing files `tasks.css` and `tasks.js`, increase their suffix in `<link>` and `<script>` tags `tasks.html` template.
 Browsers, that have this files cached, will apply the changes the next time the page is reloaded.

+EMail addresses must be stored in database only in **lowercase** style.
+It's a good way to lowercase incomming email address in every .go server-function.